transistormuncher/flex/README.md

 ##  Forecasts and measured production

 ### Forecasts:

-For each asset, FlexPower produces a production forecast.
+For each asset, FlexPower forecasts the electricity production.
+This forecast allows FlexPower to know how much electricity will be available to sell on the markets for a given hour in the future.

 This forecast is updated every hour and is stored as a json.
-The production is forecasted for the next 24 hours with an hourly resolution.
+The production is forecasted for the next 24 hours with an hourly resolution.\
 Each point represents the average power produced by the asset over a given hour in the future.
 The values are in kilowatt and the format is as follows: